DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-Revision-List.md

 # Revision List

-The next step after to create the sheets and assign the views to it, go to the Revision List tab.
-On this step, you can assign to each sheet revisions phase.
+The next step after to creating the sheets and assigning the views is to go to the Revision List tab.
+In this step, you can assign each sheet a revision phase.

 ## Revisions

-If you didn't configure the revisions to the current project, click on the Revisions button, to manage it before.
+If you haven't set up revisions for the current project, click on the Revisions button to manage them first.

 ![SheetGen manage revisions](../../assets\images\SheetGen\SG-Rl-Revisions.gif)